MikeJanSch/Tools-Methods-and-Collecting-Data/README.md

 # Tools-MethodsDH
-Topic Media Propaganda
+Topic Title: Media Propaganda

 Context for the topic - there's no current research yet

 Theoretical part: scientific articles on the subject

-Interpretive: analyzing the telegram channels using propaganda techniques - yet too broad
+Interpretive part: analyzing the telegram channels using propaganda techniques - yet too broad

 Hypothesis: The audience of Russian-speaking political channels on Telegram has grown notably after the war in Ukraine started (2022-02-24).
 Is there a case that war     provoke propaganda growth?